blacktooth/aws-glue-schema-registry/native-schema-registry/README.md

 (TODO: Eliminate the need to make this change each time)

+## Build command for multi-lang GSR
+mvn install -P native-image
+Note: If you get any issues due to JAVA_HOME not found, just set it to graalvm java 17 installation path.

 #### Initialize class at build time when building GraalVM Native Image
 GraalVM needs to know AOT(ahead-of-time) the reflectively accessed program elements, therefore we need to supply these elements through build arguments.
 For example,